whg4/notes/README.md

-# notes
+# git-notes
-A series notes for review
+This branch contains a series of notes for git